-We estimate that the net proceeds from the sale of the units in this offering and the sale of the private placement warrants for an aggregate purchase price of \$257,500,000 (or \$295,750,000 if the underwriters' over- allotment option is exercised in full), after deducting offering expenses of approximately \$850,000 and underwriting commissions of \$5,000,000 (or \$5,750,000 if the underwriters' over-allotment option is exercised in full) (excluding deferred underwriting commissions of \$8,750,000, or \$10,062,500 if the underwriters' over- allotment option is exercised in full), will be \$251,650,000 (or \$289,150,000 if the underwriters' over- allotment option is exercised in full) will be held in the trust account, which includes the deferred underwriting commissions described above.
+We estimate that the net proceeds from the sale of the units in this offering and the sale of the private placement warrants for an aggregate purchase price of \$262,500,000 (or \$301,500,000 if the underwriters' over- allotment option is exercised in full), after deducting offering expenses of approximately \$850,000 and underwriting commissions of \$5,000,000 (or \$5,750,000 if the underwriters' over-allotment option is exercised in full) (excluding the Marketing Fee of \$12,500,000, or \$14,375,000 if the underwriters' over- allotment option is exercised in full). \$255,000,000 (or \$293,250,000 if the underwriters' over-allotment option is exercised in full) will be held in the trust account, which includes the Marketing Fee described above.
 The proceeds held in the trust account will be invested only in U.S. government treasury obligations with a maturity of 185 days or less or in money market funds meeting certain conditions under Rule 2a-7 under the Investment Company Act which invest only in direct U.S. government treasury obligations.
 The remaining approximately \$1,650,000 will not be held in the trust account.
-In such case, the amount of funds we intend to be held outside the trust account would decrease by a corresponding amount.
+In the event that our offering expenses exceed our estimate of \$850,000, we may fund such excess with funds not to be held in the trust account.
+In such case, the amount of funds we intend to be held outside the trust account would increase by a corresponding amount.
 Conversely, in the event that the offering expenses are less than our estimate of \$850,000, the amount of funds we intend to be held outside the trust account would increase by a corresponding amount.

-We intend to use substantially all of the funds held in the trust account, including any amounts representing interest earned on the trust account (excluding deferred underwriting commissions) to complete our initial business combination.
+We intend to use substantially all of the funds held in the trust account, including any amounts representing interest earned on the trust account to complete our initial business combination.
 We may withdraw interest to pay our taxes, if any.
 We estimate our annual franchise tax obligations, based on the number of our ordinary shares authorized and outstanding after the completion of this offering, to be \$200,000, which is the maximum amount of annual franchise taxes payable by us as a Cayman Islands exempted company per annum, which we may pay from funds from this offering held outside of the trust account or from interest earned on the funds held in the trust account and released to us for this purpose.
 Our annual income tax obligations will depend on the amount of interest and other income earned on the amounts held in the trust account.
 We expect the interest earned on the amount in the trust account will be sufficient to pay our income taxes.
 To the extent that our equity or debt is used, in whole or in part, as consideration to complete our initial business combination, the remaining proceeds held in the trust account will be used as working capital to finance the operations of the target business or businesses, make other acquisitions and pursue our growth strategies.